DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 This happens all the time and can be very damaging to your career.

 You really need to understand that everybody as doubts about their capacities and everybody makes mistakes.
 Your value is on your ability to execute and it is key that you learn to share what you do and be confortable with what you create.

+## Kind is naked

+...

+**Topics to cover and ideas**

+ - always be ready to challenge status quo
+ - Steve jobs quote (&#34;it has always been done like that&#34;)
+ - don&#39;t assume that because a lot of people are doing, doesn&#39;t make it right or that it cannot be changed
+ - my barefoot walking story
+    - mainly social
+    - hard on the mind
+    - I liked it a lot
+    - &#34;it is not because 99.9% of others don&#39;t do it, that makes it wrong&#34;
+ - every major changes in our culture or society started with a small number of &#39;rebels&#39;
+ - our industry (IT, development, security) is very receptive and encouraging of different ways of thinking